Frequently Asked Questions

 Up to 10 low-voltage TVs can be powered with the central power supply by PDi.

 RG-6 coaxial cable employing a solid copper center conductor and copper shield is required.
-Recommended RG-6 coaxial cable numbers to use include Alpha9804C, Belden 9248, West Penn 806, or West Penn 25806 (plenum).
+Recommended RG-6 coaxial cable numbers to use include AlphaM4182 (replaced Alpha 9804C), Belden 9248, West Penn 806, or West Penn 25806 (plenum).
 Cable run lengths between the central power supply and room mounted televisions MUST NOT exceed 150 feet.

 DO NOT USE copper clad steel center conductor style coax cable.
-The coax must carry not only cable TV RF signal, but also the AC power hundreds of feet from the central power supply to each television location.
+The coax must carry not only cable TV RF signal, but also the AC power up to 150 ft from the central power supply to each television location.
 Unfortunately, the steel cable offers too much resistance to the low frequency AC power current.
 The copper clad steel center coax is almost 10 times the electrical resistance compared to a coax with a pure solid copper center conductor.

 Yes.
 All PDi wall mounted televisions provide a connection for a pillow speaker control.
-In addition to control of the TV through the wired connection, the TV also provides sound to the pillow speaker for private listening.
+In addition to control of the TV through the wired connection, the TV also provides sound to the pillow speaker for less noise on the floor with private listening.

 All PDi large screen televisions have optional DVD kits that can be field installed at any time.
 Refer to DVD-Module for more info on our latest DVD kits that work with A-Series TVs.